-Any sprayed fluid can penetrate your skin, resulting in serious injury.
+- Any sprayed fluid can penetrate your skin, resulting in serious injury.
 Always use a paperboard to check for leakage.
 Furthermore, exercise extreme caution to keep your hands and body away from pressurized oil.
 In the event of an accident, seek immediate medical attention from a doctor experienced in treating trauma.
-Any fluid that penetrates the skin must be removed within a few hours to prevent complications like gangrene.

-Leaked hydraulic oil and lubricant may pose a fire hazard or cause personal injury.

-- 1. Park the excavator on level ground.
-Lower the bucket to the ground.
+Any fluid that penetrates the skin must be removed within a few hours to prevent complications like gangrene. - Leaked hydraulic oil and lubricant may pose a fire hazard or cause personal injury. - 1.
+Park the excavator on level ground.
+Lower the bucket onto the ground.
 Set all control rods to neutral and shut off.
 Remove the ignition key. - 2.
 Check the whole machine for any missing parts, loose pipe clamps, twisted hoses, pipelines, or hoses rubbing against each other.
 If any abnormalities are detected, refer to for replacement or tightening instructions. - 3.
 Thoroughly tighten, repair, or replace any loose, damaged, or missing pipe clamps, hoses, pipes, oil coolers, and flange bolts.
 Do not bend or subject any pressure pipelines to impacts.
-Never install bent or damaged hoses or pipelines. - 4.
-Securely attach the oil-pickup filter element cap, ensuring the filter and levers are correctly positioned, then tighten the bolts to 49 Nm.
+Never install bent or damaged hoses or pipelines.